ktaylor63/southeast/site/content/articles/disease-continues-its-fatal-sweep-of-bats.md

 {{< figure class="photo-center" src="/images/pages/tri-colored-bat-leanne-burns.jpg" alt="A biologist wearing a head lamp swabs a hibernating bat." caption="Bat specialist Leanne Burns checks out a tri-colored bat clinging to the wall of the Black Diamond Tunnel, an abandoned railroad project in the North Georgia mountains.
 Photo by Mark Davis, USFWS." link="https://flic.kr/p/SQZDLS" >}}

-Bat specialist Leanne Burns checks out a tri-colored bat clinging to the wall of the Black Diamond Tunnel, an abandoned railroad project in the North Georgia mountains.
-A recent survey of hibernating bats indicated white nose syndrome continues its fatal sweep of places where bats sleep.
-Mark Davis/USFWS

 With Morris and Coleman holding lights, Pattavina periodically stopped the boat, grasping outcroppings on the tunnel’s cold ceiling.
 Burns took swabs from some sleeping bats to review in laboratories.
 She also took samples from the rock walls around selected bats.
 Annual surveillance at Black Diamond and caves across the U.S. and Canada give researchers an ideal of how prevalent the fungus is.
 It also helps assess certain amounts of fungus -- “fungal load” -- translates to effects on different bat species.

 Pattavina lowered his paddle, pointed “There,” he said.
 “There’s one.”